IAdamsHart/TrainingHours_Database/README.md

 Additionally, you MUST have Firebase Admin in your environment.

 Execution of the program: `python EmployeeHours.py`
-The section displays adjusting hours.
+The first section displays adjusting hours.
 The second shows how to check and update training status.
 The third adds and deletes employees.